hedyhli/outline.nvim/README.md

   A fallback is always used if the previous candidate returned either an empty string or a falsey value.

+- You can customize the split command used for creating the outline window split using `outline_window.split_command`, such as `"topleft vsp"`.
+See `:h windows`

 ## Recipes